 Stainless Steel 300-Series

-The 300-series grades of stainless steel are particularly valuable in the automotive, aerospace and construction industries due to their composition.
-300 series stainless bar stock can only be hardened through cold working processes because it can withstand high temperatures.
+The 300-series grades of stainless steel are particularly valuable in the automotive, aerospace, and construction industries due to their composition.
+These grades can only be hardened through cold working processes and can withstand high temperatures.

-This grade accounts for half of all steel produced on the planet.
-Grade 304 has an 18% chromium plus 8% nickel content, making it both aesthetically beautiful and durable.
-Because of its saline vulnerability, grade 304 could crevice or pit when exposed to saltwater.
-It is also available in 304 stainless steel round rods and 304 stainless steel bar stock.
+This grade accounts for half of all steel produced globally.
+Grade 304, with its 18% chromium and 8% nickel content, is aesthetically appealing and durable.
+However, it may corrode or pit when exposed to saltwater due to its vulnerability to salinity.
+It is available in both 304 stainless steel round rods and 304 stainless steel bar stock.

 Stainless Steel 400-Series

-The 400-series stainless steel is slightly magnetic because it includes 11% more chromium plus 1% additional manganese as compared to grades in the 300-series.
-The carbon percentage in this steel round rod is also higher.
-Therefore, 400-series stainless steel bar stock has more strength and wear resistance than grades of 300-series, but it also corrodes quickly.
-The 400-series stainless steel is hardened by heat treatment.
+The 400-series stainless steel is slightly magnetic and contains 11% more chromium and 1% more manganese compared to the 300-series.
+The carbon percentage is also higher in this steel, resulting in increased strength and wear resistance but faster corrosion.
+The 400-series stainless steel is hardened through heat treatment.

-It’s ferritic stainless steel that resists sulfidation, oxidation and any other hot corrosion types well.
-Although its increased temperature strength remains relatively low, it is usually employed between 1500 to 2100°F.
+This ferritic stainless steel is highly resistant to sulfidation, oxidation, and other types of hot corrosion.
+Its temperature strength remains relatively low, and it is useful in the temperature range of 1500 to 2100°F.